numalariamodeling/faculty-enrich-2022-examples/README.md

       ```
 - Change _exp_name_ for week 3 `f'{user}_FE_2022_example_w3a'`
 - Now, run the simulation and wait for it to finish (~5 minutes)
-- While simulations runs, familarize yourself with the generated campaign file, does it include all interventions
+- While simulations runs, familiarize yourself with the generated campaign file, does it include all interventions
   specified?
     - The `campaign.json` file is located in your experiment simulation folder.
 - Run analyzer script for Week 3 (`analyze_exampleSim_w3a.py`) (don't forget to update _expt_id_!)